metatensor/metatrain/docs/src/advanced-concepts/fitting-atomic-basis-spherical-targets.rst

             2         1       -1           1                1

 where "o3_lambda" and "o3_sigma" are as before, and "s2_pi" tracks the permutational symmetry of each block.
-A value of zero means unsymetrized - in the case of on-site terms or off-site terms for atoms of different types.
+A value of zero means unsymmetrized - in the case of on-site terms or off-site terms for atoms of different types.
 Values of +/- 1 refer to plus- or minus-permutationally symmetrized blocks, and only exist for off-site atom pairs of the same atomic type. "first_atom_type" and "second_atom_type" refer to the types of the